Site Overlay

 • Colonoscopy: Using a similar instrument to examine the colon.

-Provide Preventive Care: They offer screenings and patient education, which are crucial for the early detection and prevention of conditions like colon cancer.
+Provide Preventive Care: They offer screenings and patient education, which are crucial for early detection and prevention of conditions such as colon cancer.

 Manage Specific Diseases: They treat chronic conditions, including IBS, inflammatory bowel disease (Crohn’s disease, ulcerative colitis), GERD, pancreatitis, and various liver diseases.